-Which Machine Learning Msc in the UKWatch
+Which Machine Learning Msc in the UKWatch this thread

 I'm a french student, and I intend to apply either to UCL Msc in Computational Statistics and Machine Learning or Oxford Msc in Applied Statistics of Imperial Msc in Stastistics.